 Best fantasy books – Catwings series by Ursula Le Guin.
 We love both reading them and listening to the stories on CD.
-I am looking forward to Anna reading other stories by Ursula Le Guin one day, since she is one of my favorite fantasy writers.
+I am looking forward to Smarty reading other stories by Ursula Le Guin one day, since she is one of my favorite fantasy writers.

 Best (quirkiest and funniest) math book – 365 Penguins.
 We took it from the library several times, and I see us doing it again when daughter is a bit older.